 Put my 40+ years of driving Mexico to work for you (and keep me in work, too).
 My roadlogs (or road logs) for Mexico are filled with the important information you need to drive in Mexico with confidence.
 They have enough travel commentary to qualify as travelogues.
 Some even have literary pretensions.
 They don't have a lot of fluff, like the location of every gas station.
 You can't swing a dead burro without hitting a Pemex (or international brand) gas station and more are always being built.

 Know what you want?
 Go directly to my store to buy roadlogs, maps, trip-planning.

 Motorcyclists like my maps because I include the scenic routes which are better rides.
 There are a lot of scenic motorcycle rides in Mexico.
 That does not mean I will send you off-road or down goat trails.
 These are paved highways in Mexico that are just loaded with scenery and moderately to very curvy roads.

 Please take note: ALL my maps and road logs are downloadable.
 I do not mail anything.
-You will get a download link right after your PayPal receipt.
+You will get a download link right after you pay.
 If you do not get the confirmation email with the download links, EMAIL me me right away.
 I will fix it.
 Sometimes your spam catcher stops the email with your map link, so check your "Junk Mail" or "Spam" download links folder.
 Better yet, white-list *@mexicomike.com before you order.

 There are testimonials spread throughout this site, but here is one that is representative: